 I currently offer lessons in the Baltimore metro area in saxophone, flute, clarinet, jazz improvisation (on any instrument), and ear training/music theory/solfège.

 Technology is an amazing thing with the power to bring us together in ways we could never have imagined a decade or two ago.
 I had never taught a remote lesson until I received an unsolicited request from halfway around the world in 2012.
 Skeptically I agreed to give it a shot, and have given hundreds of remote lessons since.

-I offer jazz improvisation lessons for any instrument via Skype, specifically tailored to students wishing to take their jazz playing to the next level.
-Potential students are given an initial evaluation to determine if Skype lessons are appropriate for their level and learning style.
+I offer jazz improvisation lessons for any instrument via Skype or Zoom, specifically tailored to students wishing to take their jazz playing to the next level.
+Potential students are given an initial evaluation to determine if remote lessons are appropriate for their level and learning style.
 Each lesson comes with a practice assignment in PDF format, specifically tailored to the student's needs.